siddheshgawde00707-ai/SuperStore-Sales-Performance-Insights-Dashboard/README.md

 # Super-Store-Sales-
 <img width="1265" height="707" alt="Power BI" src="https://github.com/user-attachments/assets/3ef0a1be-bf43-448d-ab4a-8a5c12e42b17" />
-Interactive Dashboard Creation: Designed a user-friendly Power BI dashboard to visualize key business metrics like total revenue, profit, and sales volume in one place.

 1) Project Objective: The primary goal of this project was to analyze the sales and profitability of a "SuperStore" to identify key performance drivers, regional trends, and product category performance to help stakeholders make data-driven decisions.